iamshishirgaire/IOE-Syllabus-Data/faculties/computer/7sem/distributed_system.md

-# Syllabus

-## Distributed System

-**Course Objective:**

-The objective of the course is to be familiar with different aspects of the distributed system, middleware, system-level support, and different issues in designing distributed algorithms.

 **Description:**

 A Distributed System is often described as a collection of logically related data distributed over different processing nodes of a computer network.
 It's a collection of independent computers that appear to the users of the system as a single computer.
 A distributed system is one in which hardware or software components located at networked computers communicate and coordinate their actions only by message passing.